Facilities for children at St. Mary’s

 Our crèche is located in the Holy Trinity chapel next to the north aisle.
 With a selection of soft-play and other toys with a Noah’s ark theme, it is always open during the 9:30am service.
 The crèche is normally staffed by two volunteers.
 Parents may leave their children in the capable hands of the volunteers and collect them at any time during the service.
 Alternatively parents may choose to stay with them in the crèche.
 When the 9:30am service is designed for “All-Ages” (typically the first Sunday in the month and during school holidays) the crèche is open but “unmanned.”
 When unmanned, parents are very welcome to use the crèche but are asked to supervise their children.
 The Holy Trinity chapel has large windows into main church and sound system speakers to allow the service to be seen and heard from the crèche.
 All regular volunteers are DBS (previously CRB) checked.

 Children with additional needs

 Please contact us as we would like to support your child in every church activity if we can.
-Liz Lobb (Lighthouse Coordinator), Fiona Prentice (Families & Children’s Worker) or the office.
+Liz Lobb (Lighthouse Coordinator), Laura Fletcher (Families & Children’s Worker) or the office.
 Help yourself to a fidget bag if your older child would benefit from some extra support during a service.
 They are kept in the creche cupboard.
 Please return at the end of the service so it is there for you next time.

 The church has a small kitchen with microwave, sink and kettle which can be used for warming bottles, snacks etc. It can be found in the modern extension to the church through the door in the far south-west corner of the church, up the stairs and it’s the door to your left.
 Two highchairs are available.
 They can normally be found in the Leslie Room or in the meeting room on the second floor of the modern extension.